bensilver95/metoo-twitter/README.md

 ## Using Twitter to understand psychological responses to #MeToo

 This repository is the analysis pipeline for a project looking at how the perceived morality of public figures changes after being accused of sexual misconduct.
 All data can be found on the [OSF page](https://osf.io/z6c45/).
+All scripts run in Python 3.7.

 ### Analysis procedures